jimurrito/Jimurrito-Blog/_posts/2024-08-12-intro-to-nixos-for-wsl.markdown

 ## Next steps

 From here, you should be able to customize Nixos to your hearts content.
-In the next post, I will go over some more advanced configurations and QOL changes I added to my Nixos installs.
+In the next post, I will go over some more advanced configurations and QOL changes I added to my Nixos installs. *[Link to part two: Improving the Nixos Experience]({% link _posts/2024-08-19-improving-the-nixos-experience.markdown %})*

 ### Helpful links